MY CAT HATES GOING TO THE VET!

 For more information on the benefits of spay and neuter click on the following link:

-Is your Cat Scratching?
+Is your Cat Scratching the new couch?

 Another popular method for controlling a scratching problem is the gluing of blunt acrylic nail caps onto the cat’s claws.
 The idea is that the blunt nail will not be sharp enough to cause damage.
 The nail caps will wear off and must be replaced as the nail grows out.
 Our hospital staff will place the first set, then the owner has the option of placing the caps him/herself at home.